dafee-mac/Full-Beginner-Forex-Guide/README.md

-Understanding the orincipke and basis in forext trading
+Understanding the principle and basis in forext trading